whitestryder-labs/simple-inventory-app/README.md

 #### Deliverables
-1. The backend service is build with Java 8 and the Spring Framework, more specifically Spring Boot.
+1. The backend service is built with Java 8 and the Spring Framework, more specifically Spring Boot, Spring Data JPA, Spring MVC, Spring HATEOAS, and Spring Security.
 Instructions for running can be found at [inventory-web-api README](./backend/inventory-web-api/README.md)

 2. The backend service supports the following API requests via HTTP including the two API requirements
    - Retrieve the current inventory (i.e. list of items)